Gustavo Sá

-Gustavo Filipe Alves Freitas Azevedo Sá (born 11 November 2004) is a Portuguese professional footballer who plays as a right-back for the Primeira Liga club Famalicão.
+Gustavo Filipe Alves Freitas Azevedo Sá (born 11 November 2004) is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club Famalicão.

 Club career

-Sá is a youth product of Academia Elite Sport, Porto and Famalicão.
+Born in Póvoa de Varzim, Porto District, Sá is a youth product of Academia Elite Sport, Porto and Famalicão.
 On 19 October 2019, he was promoted to Famalicão's U19 squad at the age of 16 and signed a professional contract until 2024.
-On 3 June 2025, he started training with the first team and had his contract extended until 2025.
+On 3 June 2022, he started training with the first team and he was handed a contract extension until 2025.
 He made his professional and senior debut with Famalicão as a late substitute in a 3–0 Primeira Liga loss to Braga on 12 August 2022.

 International career

 Sá is a youth international for Portugal, having been called up to the Portugal U19s.